jayadeep11/Caps2Esc/README.md

+# Caps2Esc
+It is a simple program. it will change you system capslock to esc.

 # Install Script for udevmon Configuration

 This repository contains a simple Bash script to automate the installation and configuration of `udevmon`.
 The script performs the following steps: